hellock/icrawler/README.rst

 ~~~~~~~~~~~~

 This package is under development and not available at PyPI currently,
-so you cannot install it using the command
+so you cannot install it using the command ``pip install icrawler``.
-``pip install image_crawler``.
 Instead, you can install it by

 ::